dzervoudakes/grindstonejs/README.md

 ### contents()

-Get all the children as a Grindstone object, including text and comments.
+Get all the children as a new collection, including text and comments.

 ```js
 $('#selector').contents();